assistants-hub/assistantshub.ai/README.md

 We extend our gratitude to:

-OpenAI, Groq and Google for their exceptional APIs that powers the intelligence of our assistants.
+OpenAI, Anthropic, Groq and Google for their exceptional APIs that powers the intelligence of our assistants.
 The Next.js community, for providing the robust framework that makes this project possible.

 Thank you for exploring Assistants Hub.
 We're eager to see the incredible AI assistants you'll build and deploy!